Remains of "elite woman" who died 5,000 years ago discovered at site of former garbage dump in Peru

 It was declared a U.N.
 World Heritage Site in 2009.

-The culture ministry said the discovery follows other elite burials found in Áspero, inlcuding the "Lady of the Four Tupus" in 2016, and the "Elite Male" in 2019).
+The culture ministry said the discovery follows other elite burials found in Áspero, including the "Lady of the Four Tupus" in 2016, and the "Elite Male" in 2019.

 Earlier this month, researchers carrying out excavation work in southern Peru found an ancient tomb filled with the remains of two dozen people believed to be battle victims.